KeepTheAspidistraFlying/Basics-of-Machine-Learning/README.md

 every algorithm is specified for a type of learning.

 for instance; "Logestic Regression", it is used for classification problems. (dont mix the name of the algorithm with its type of problem.)
-I used this algorithm in Titanic Survival Prediction and Breast Cancer Prediction. u can find these projects in my repos by the same name.
+I used this algorithm in Titanic Survival Prediction, Breast Cancer Prediction & Bob the Builder. u can find these projects in my repos by the same name.

 u can use different programming languages for implementation of these algorithms but I prefer Python.
 I find Python packages very useful;